piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 type $⊥$, we can define the negation $¬ τ$ of $τ$ to be the type $τ → ⊥$.

 The *law of excluded middle*, LEM for short, is the statement $τ ↔ ¬ ¬ τ$ and is *not* a basic axiom of our logic.
 We can in fact prove one direction $τ → ¬ ¬ τ$: Consider the function $λ x f . f x$.
 It is easy to see that we can assign to it the type $τ → (τ → σ) → σ$ for any types $σ$ and $τ$.
-In particular if $σ$ is the type $⊥$, we have $τ → ¬¬τ$.
+In particular, if $σ$ is the type $⊥$, we have $τ → ¬¬τ$.
 The converse however is not provable.
 This might be considered as a weakness of the logic because LEM is used through out mathematics.
-However there is a distinct advantage here.
+However, there is a distinct advantage here.

 1. The proofs that we build are *constructive* and